 On 22 December 2006, RUCH had its successful debut on the Warsaw Stock Exchange.
 In the opening session, the RUCH shares were sold for 116% of their issue price.
 Entering the Warsaw Stock Exchange allowed the Company to gain funds for modernization and further development of its own retail chain and implementation of IT solutions.

 Another stage of changes started in 2010.
 Lurena Investments B.V., an investment fund managed by the US financial group ETON PARK, purchased a controlling stake in Ruch from the Polish state and in 2011 it delisted the company from the Warsaw Stock Exchange.
-The new owner appeared at a time of tremendous changes in the media market, including also the press distribution sector.
 At present, RUCH S.A. is in 100 per cent a private-owned company.
 After being delisted from the Warsaw Stock Exchange, the company underwent one of the biggest restructuring processes in the history of the Polish economy.